Yezz123-Archive/Hephaestus/README.md

 ### Routes

-- "/" - show information's about what routes are available.
+- "/" : show information's about what routes are available.

+- "/fibonacci/<int>" : the n-th fibbonaci number